karimbahgat/PyCRS/README.md

     >>> import pycrs

-### Creating a CRS instance
+### Creating a CS Instance

-PyCRS uses a CRS class to represent and handle all coordinate reference systems.
+PyCRS uses different types of CS classes to represent and handle all coordinate reference systems.
-To create it you can either load it from a source, parse it from a string, look up from a CRS code, or build it from scratch.
+To create one you can either load it from a source, parse it from a string, look up from a CRS code, or build it from scratch.
+Let's review these different ways of creating a CS type instance.

 #### Loading from an external source